Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 DIY sugar scrubs take a few minutes to make and a few ingredients out of your kitchen.
 But it’ll let your BFF pamper herself after a long day running around campus.
 “I’d probably want to receive a homemade sugar scrub because they smell good and they’re useful,” said Sullivan.

-If you can’t manage to get ahold of the ingredients in time to make your scrub, you can never go wrong with Lush Cosmetics.
-Their products are made fresh anyway so it’s technically DIY…
+Life hack: if you can’t manage to get ahold of the ingredients in time to make your scrub, you can never go wrong with Lush Cosmetics.
+Their products are made fresh anyway so it’s technically DIY… But even Tree Hut’s ethically sourced and made scrubs could make your mouth water with their scents.

 Print pictures of your favorite memories and let your BFF do the decorating.
 Larocque said, “Brenda gave me a bunch of photos from throughout the year.
 It was all pictures of our friend group.
 I was able to hang them and stick them on my wall.”
 Tabria also said she’d want a photo collage of moments shared with her friends and family to hang on the wall.
 “I’m a very family-oriented person, so I would like something that reminds me of my loved ones.”